|Home||Energy||Nuclear||Electricity||Climate Change||Lighting Control||Contacts||Links|

 During the second half of the 20th century it was shown that a sufficient concentration of mass would cause formation of a black hole that absorbs both mass and radiant energy from its surroundings.

-In the early 21st century it became apparent that electrons, positrons, protons and anti-protons are spheromaks formed by massless quantized charge that circulates around a closed path at the speed of light.
+In the early 21st century it became apparent that electrons, positrons, protons and anti-protons all have spheromaks formed by massless quantized charge that circulates around a closed path at the speed of light.
 A spheromak has associated with it electric and magnetic fields that contain potential energy.
-These fields give the particle rest mass and give the spheromak's charge motion path geometrical stability.
-The electrons around an atomic nucleus also form spheromaks.
+These fields give the particle part of its rest mass and give the spheromak's charge motion path geometrical stability.
+The electrons circulating around an atomic nucleus also form spheromaks.

 Astronomers have concluded that to account for the observed behavior of galaxies these galaxies must contain non-observable energy referred to as dark matter.
 The issue of whether or not black holes fully account for dark matter is beyond the scope of this web site.
 Astronomers further claim that the observable universe is expanding at an accelerating rate.
 The cause of this acceleration is referred to as dark energy.
 Dark energy matters are also beyond the scope of this web site.

 CHARGE DISTRIBUTION IN THE UNIVERSE:

 Each element of electric charge causes a radial vector electric field.
 Circulating charge motion causes a vector magnetic field.
 At every point in space and time the prevailing static three dimensional electric and magnetic field vectors separately add causing an electromagnetic field energy density.

 FIELD DISTRIBUTION IN THE UNIVERSE:

 At every point in space and time there is a characteristic net static electric field vector, a net static magnetic field vector and a net static gravitational field vector.
 These net vectors are mathematically orthogonal to each other and are the results of the sums of vector elements arising from charge density, charge motion and energy density at other points in space at previous times.